ejp-rd-vp/vp-api-specs/README.md

   }
 }
 ```
 The "resultCount" attribute in the above response is the **maximum value of whatever range that result** is within, rather than giving out the actual count of individuals.
-More information on responding using thresholds/ranges can be found [here](#threshold-ranges).
+More information on responding using ranges can be found [here](#ranges).

 The filter **SHOULD** be one of the terms from the [filters and permitted values table](#individuals).
 Please note that not all resources will support all of the filters.
 In such cases the response should include a [warning message in the 'info' part](#warning-response-example) indicating which requested filters are unsupported and these were not included in the query.